[UPDATE – 22 June 2020]

 One of the biggest challenges entrepreneurs face is securing funding.
 For many entrepreneurs, the first port of call for capital is banks.
-But it’s important to remember that banks are not the only viable choice, especially if you have approached a bank and been turned down.
+But it’s important to remember that banks are not the only viable choice, particularly if you have approached a bank and been turned down.
 Here are your other options and SME funding ideas:

 - There may also be various age and BEE compliance requirements depending on the institution; the NYDA for example only funds startup with a 51 % majority black share holding and 50 % of management positions being held by black people and only funds young people between the ages 18 and 35.

 Documents you may be asked to produce (as provided by National Youth development Agency):

 - National identification card

 - Lease agreement of where you are doing your business

 - A loan breakdown of how much you need and what you intend to use it for